 There will be enough speculation in the future as to whether he made the right move.
 There’s certainly some concern in how the Bulls’ front office functions and on if Hoiberg will thrive at the next level.
 Right now, I don’t know how that chapter plays out, but I’ll be as confident in him as I was when he was running the ship in Ames.
 I’ll definitely be rooting for him, and you should be too.

 Why?
 He didn’t leave on bad terms.
 The ugly taste of a first-round loss in the NCAA tournament to UAB, who we didn’t even know had a basketball team much less the

-now-defunct football program, will make the players and us sick until well into next season.
+football program, will make the players and us sick until well into next season.
 However, I wouldn’t consider that any sort of a turning point.

 Hoiberg was already going to the NBA at some point; it just became a matter of when.
 Unfortunately, that answer came a lot sooner than we were expecting.
 But instead of wondering what if, I just have to thank him for five years of wonderful memories.
 He put Iowa State basketball back on the map.
 He had a fun style of basketball to watch.
 He brought in memorable characters, both good and bad, on the court.
 I, and we, should all cherish that forever.

 Now, Hoiberg leaves a great position for somebody else to take the helm.
 You can guarantee that as I root for his success in Chicago, he’ll be doing the same rooting for the next man up with the Cyclones.